kapilgarg7568/Electronic-Club-Mini-Task-1/README.md

 BM180 sensor: its a low-cost sensing solution for measuring barometric pressure.
 The sensor is soldered onto a PCB with a 3.3V regulator, I2C level shifter and pull-up resistors on the I2C pins.

 difference in I2C and 1-wire protocol: I2C protocol: Shorter distance,Much faster, Multi-master.
 I2C devices will have 4 wires (GND & power plus SCK clock & SDA data).
-1-wire protocol: Longer distance, Slower, Strictly master-slave. it can get by with only 2 (data and GND) if the devices are powered in parasitic mode, meaning they draw power from the data line; alternatively they need GND, power & data.
+1-wire protocol: Longer distance, Slower, Strictly master-slave. it can get by with only 2 (data and GND) if the devices are powered in parasitic mode, meaning they draw power from the data line; alternatively they need GND, power and data.